In New York, Omicron Revives Dark Memories Of A Nightmarish 2020 - UrduPoint

 In Brooklyn's Greenpoint neighborhood alone, more than a dozen bars and restaurants have had to close temporarily amid a recent surge in infections among their workers and patrons.

-Near popular McCarren Park, around 30 people are lined up at a medical van offering rapid tests.
+Near popular McCarren Park, around 30 people were lined up at a medical van offering rapid tests.

+And at 30 Rockefeller Plaza in Manhattan, popular sketch television show "Saturday Night Live" announced it would not film in front of a live audience, and have a limited cast and crew.
+Its musical guest Charli XCX said she would no longer perform.

 "It feels very reminiscent of March 2020," said Spencer Reiter, a 27-year-old Brooklyn resident who works in finance.